Kong/unirest-ruby/README.md

 Asychronous callback method to be invoked upon result.

 ### Response Reference
-Upon recieving a response Unicorn returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.
+Upon recieving a response Unirest returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.

 `code`
 HTTP Response Status Code (Example `200`)